Ghaida777/Ghaida777/README.md

 - :shipit: I am currently working on something cool.

-- Ask me about anything, I am happy to help, only if the ball is in my court!😉
+- Ask me about anything, I am happy to help, only if the ball is in my court!

 - :handshake: Talk with me, I am kinda awesome  <a href="https://www.linkedin.com/in/ghaidalamri"> Linkedin.</a>